 - Difficulty: Blue to Red

 The top to bottom run in Bulgaria’s flagship resort is one of the longest in the world, at just under 16 kms.
 It’s also reasonably intermediate friendly, with a nice wide piste for most of the descent and not much in the way of obstacles to stop you enjoying the cruise.
-The descent takes you from the mountain top, through forested runs, into the heart of the resort and down to the base station.
+The descent takes you from the mountain top, through forested runs, into the heart of the resort and down to the base station in Bansko town.

 As this is the return to base at the end of the day, it can get a little congested and even choppy or slushy if the weather is warm.
 But it’s a great little run and one of the highlights of riding in Bansko.